SansGuidon/bookmarks/PRINCIPLES.md

 * [Amelia Earhart](https://twitter.com/GlenGilmore/statuses/536974002557042689) - The most effective way to do it, is to do it. ~ Amelia Earhart RT
 * [Vala Afshar](https://twitter.com/ValaAfshar/statuses/536662076924915712) - The best way to achieve mediocrity is by often choosing the path of least resistance.
 * [Roy Osing](https://talentculture.com/11-ways-to-lose-yourself-in-the-crowd/) - Anti principles (Don't do this !) / 11 Ways To Lose Yourself In The Crowd
+* [Martin Fowler](https://twitter.com/abt_programming/statuses/531036428948738048) - When you feel the need to write a comment, first try to refactor the code so that any comment becomes superflouus

 # from my twitter
 * [MorganGeek](https://twitter.com/MorganGeek/statuses/420907517934178304) - Problem solving / Productivity : Good programmers write code after they found the solution.
 Un bon programmeur ne commence à coder qu'après avoir trouvé une solution.